lucapette/web/main/content/writing/a-few-words-about-hiring.md

 again.
 So let's break the hiring process in parts and take it from
 there:

-- You need ads on job boards
+- You need ads on job boards.
-- You have to screen people
+- You have to screen people.
-- You have to interview them
+- You have to interview them.
-- You have to either hire them or reject them
+- You have to either hire them or reject them.

 I may be simplifying this, but at the end of the day every breakdown is a bit of a simplification of an actual process - and I can live with that.